Retention, Tenure, and Promotion Rights & Responsibilities

 b.
 Each review committee and reviewing administrator shall conduct an independent, substantive review of the Dossier weighing all of the evidence in the Dossier.
 The review will assess the quantity (taking into account the candidate’s percentages of effort), quality, and significance of the candidate’s work, to determine if the candidate meets the appropriate standards and indicators in the applicable Role and Scope Documents and university policies.
 The reviewers shall exercise their professional judgment to evaluate the candidate’s Dossier and make their recommendation.

 c.
 Each review committee and reviewing administrator shall prepare a written Evaluation Letter concerning the retention, tenure, and/or promotion evaluation of the candidate.
 The Evaluation Letter shall include the vote tally, a recommendation, and a rationale.
 The rationale will document the assessment of the evidence that supports the recommendation and, in particular, the reasons for any negative votes.
-Each review committee and reviewing administrator shall add an Evaluation Letter to the Dossier, send an electronic copy to the candidate’s campus email address, and send a paper copy to the candidate’s official campus mailbox.
+Each review committee and reviewing administrator shall add an Evaluation Letter to the Dossier and send an electronic copy to the candidate’s campus email address.
+A paper copy may be requested from the Office of Academic Affairs.

 d.
 Each review committee and reviewing administrator shall determine, to the best of its ability, whether any references to External and Internal Reviews in the Evaluation Letters accurately reflect the content of the External and Internal Reviews.